UIUC-CS598-S23-TEAM139/23Spring-CS598-Final-Project/README.md

 from google.colab import files uploaded = files.upload()
 ```
->📋  Run this cell and click 'Choose Files'
+>📋  Click on "Open in Colab".
+Run this cell and click 'Choose Files'

 ## Training